Chinese stocks have taken the US stock markets by storm over the last two decades and American investors have jumped on the bandwagon.

 That is not to say that ICBC does not have respect for the power and reach of the US capital market.
 After all, ICBC became China’s first NYSE member firm at the end of 2013 under its broker dealer subsidiary Industrial and Commerce Bank of China Financial Services LLC.
 On hand for ringing the opening bell at NYSE was Bi Mingqiang, Chairman of ICBC, Joseph Spillane, CEO of the ICBC broker dealer and Sun Guoxiang, China’s Consul General.

 “Becoming a member of NYSE will facilitate ICBC’s opportunity in the US, help promote the brand as well as get a deeper understanding of the US capital market,” commented ICBC in a press statement.
-In 2010 ICBC acquired the Prime Dealer Services division of Fortis Securities LLC, previously controlled by French BNP Paribas SA, and eventually changed the name to ICBCFS to better fit the brand to expand into the
+In 2010 ICBC acquired the Prime Dealer Services division of Fortis Securities LLC, previously controlled by French BNP Paribas SA, and eventually changed the name to ICBCFS to better fit the brand to expand into the equity business.

 “The reality is that Chinese companies are well received in both Hong Kong and China,” remarks Jiao Chengyue, General Manager of CMB’s New York Branch, a leading bank financier of China delistings from US stock markets.
 “Chinese companies came to America for many different reasons.
 A number of them were disappointed by the experience, the inability to explain their story to US investors and the low value applied to their business.
 By relisting on China and Hong Kong markets they were able to multiply their values many times.”